 No matter what time of year you travel to Chicago, there's always an event going on.
 In the winter, for example, you can go ice skating in Millennium Park or hit Chicago Theater Week or the Chicago Auto Show.
 If you're in town for St. Patrick's Day, you won't be able to miss the tradition of dying the Chicago River green.

-Of course, you can always hit a Cubs or White Sox game and join some of the most dedicated baseball fans in America.
-Football fans will want to catch the Bears at Soldier Field and hockey fans can watch the Blackhawks at the United Center.
+Of course, you can always hit a Chicago Cubs or Chicago White Sox game and join some of the most dedicated baseball fans in America.
+Football fans will want to catch the Chicago Bears at Soldier Field and hockey fans can watch the Chicago Blackhawks at the United Center.

 Where to Eat in Chicago

 Chicago is known as one of the top dining destinations in the country and you can grab diverse bites anywhere in the city.
 There's fine dining downtown, a variety of international cuisines in many neighborhoods, and even the airports have great restaurants.
 It's a city where you certainly won't go hungry—or thirsty.

 As much as many people adore the city's signature deep-dish pizza, we also understand it's not for everyone.
 However, there are other fantastic pizzas being dished up in the city and you can't leave without a taste of at least one.